QuantEcon/lecture-julia.myst/lectures/software_engineering/need_for_speed.md

 Note that the second run was dramatically faster than the first.

-That's because the first call included the time for JIT compilaiton.
+That's because the first call included the time for JIT compilation.

 Notice also how small the memory footprint of the execution is.